RubixML/ML/README.md

 ```

 ### Min Max Normalizer
-The Min Max Normalization scales the input features to a value between a user-specified range (*default* 0 to 1).
+The *Min Max* Normalizer scales the input features to a value between a user-specified range (*default* 0 to 1).

 ##### Continuous | Stateful | Elastic